ivan-kleshnin/profile.checklist/README.md

 Use a logical format and wide margins, clean type, big and contrasty font and clear headings.
 Selectively apply bold and italic typeface that help guide the reader's eye.
 Use bullets to call attention to important points (i.e. accomplishments).

+WRITE ABOUT YOUR ACCOMPLISHMENTS, INCLUDING MEASURABLE RESULTS

+When you set about writing the bullet points for each of your previous roles, remember that it’s not about the work you’ve done; it’s about the things you’ve accomplished.
+Companies want you to duplicate your successes with them, not just your tasks, and they don’t want to just take your word for it.
+If possible, always include solid figures that put your accomplishments into measurable terms; you want to definitively show that you’ve increased productivity or lowered costs, for example, by x percent.

+USE ACTION VERBS

+Like the tip above, don't be afraid to take ownership of the things you’ve achieved.
+Phrases like "assisted with" and "participated in" are passive, and they can give off the impression that you were a bystander on the project.
+"Responsible for" and "contributed to" are slightly better, but action verbs like "completed", "engineered", and "developed" are the best there.

+This isn't to say that you should eliminate all passive phrases from your bullets, but do try to limit them.
+On the flipside, don't take ownership of things you haven't achieved.
+You want to be honest with what you've done, so if you really did only assist on a project – don't say (or imply) that you managed it.

+INCLUDE SOFT SKILLS

+Soft skills are becoming almost as essential as technical skills to hiring managers and companies.
+You want to demonstrate that you're someone who can work well in a team, analyze and solve problems as they come, and communicate with all levels of an organization and everyone outside it—most importantly.

+So how do you show this on your resume?
+Use words like "negotiated", "analyzed", and "influenced".
+You want to be the "key player" in motivating a team or the "go-to person" for relaying information.
+You completed a difficult project under "tight deadlines" or "with minimal supervision".
+If you were ever asked to do something outside your job responsibilities, this shows flexibility.
+If you ever trained a new team member, then that shows leadership and communication skills.

+TAILOR YOUR RESUME AS NECESSARY

+As tedious as it is, it’s a good idea to have a few versions of your resume if you find yourself applying to different roles.
+You don’t have to have a unique resume for every single job, of course, but if you’re applying for both manager and individual contributor positions, for example, then you want to have a slightly different version of your resume that’s tailored to each one.

+The best way to go about this is to find at least 10 recent job listings under the position title you’re going for, scan them all for common skills and experience requirements, and then emphasize those skills and experiences in your own resume.
+Do this for each position you’re applying for and you’ll be prepared for anything.

 #### Goals